SqrtMinusOne/sqrtminusone.github.io/content/configs/README.md

 The files themselves are managed and deployed via [yadm](https://yadm.io/), but I mostly use Org Mode rich noweb whenever I can instead of what yadm offers.

 My current GNU/Linux distribution is [GNU Guix](https://guix.gnu.org/).
 In the context of this repo, Guix allows me to list all the used programs in manifests, which means I have the same set of programs across multiple machines.
-Looks for Org tables with "Guix dependency" in the header.
+Look for the tables with "Guix dependency" in the header.

 Literate configuration files: